 In certain cases, you may be able to negotiate with the IRS to reduce your tax bill.
 This is a fluid process, where the IRS will consider a variety of factors, such as your assets and income, your debts and expenses, and your general ability to pay.
 If an agreement is reached, you’ll enter into an Offer in Compromise (OIC), where you’ll settle your tax bill for a smaller amount.

 To be eligible for an OIC, you’ll need to have filed all required tax returns, made all required estimated tax payments for the current year, and made any required federal tax deposits for the current quarter if you have employees.
-The IRS has an online tool to confirm your eligibility.
+The IRS has an online tool to see if you may be eligible for an OIC.

 The application will involve completing Form 656-B. There is a $205 application fee, but low-income taxpayers may qualify for an exemption.
 You’ll also need to make an initial lump sum payment on your outstanding tax liability.